influxdata/telegraf/plugins/inputs/vsphere/README-VSAN.md

   discover_concurrency = 5
 ```

-* Use `vsan_metric_include = [...]` to define the vSAN entities you want to collect.
+* Use `vsan_metric_include = [...]` to define the vSAN metrics you want to collect.
 e.g. `vsan_metric_include = ["summary.*", "performance.host-domclient", "performance.cache-disk", "performance.disk-group", "performance.capacity-disk"]`.
 To include all supported vSAN metrics, use `vsan_metric_include = [ "*" ]`
 To disable all the vSAN metrics, use `vsan_metric_exclude = [ "*" ]`

-* NOTE: You need to enable vSAN performance service for your vcenter first.
-To do it, you should go to vSphere Client ->
-click cluster's name -> open configure -> in vSAN Services menu -> enable performance service

 * `vsan_metric_skip_verify` defines whether to skip verifying vSAN metrics against the ones from [GetSupportedEntityTypes API](https://code.vmware.com/apis/48/vsan#/doc/vim.cluster.VsanPerformanceManager.html#getSupportedEntityTypes).
-This option is given because some internal performance entities are not returned by the API, but we want to offer the flexibility if user really need the stats.
+This option is given because some performance entities are not returned by the API, but we want to offer the flexibility if user really need the stats.
 When set false, anything not in supported entity list will be filtered out.
 When set true, queried metrics will be identical to vsan_metric_include and the exclusive array will not be used in this case.
 By default the value is false.